SleepWorkers/Project-SIGHT/README.md

 # About Project
 This project is created for the purpose of participation in [IICDC 2018](https://innovate.mygov.in/india-innovation-challenge-design-contest-2018/) (India Innovation Challenge Design Contest).

 The human hand is the most versatile part of the body.
 We exploit its dexterity to provide a glove that can transcend today’s wearables by giving an organic feel while interacting with technology.
-We feeltoday,the most important and difficult to procure resources are time, money, health & safety.
+We feel today,the most important and difficult to procure resources are time, money, health & safety.
 S.I.G.H.T. will safeguard these resources.

 The project proposal file can be found [here](./.media/docs/372888_IICDC\ Proposal.pdf).